-Professor Matthew Rampley is Chair of Art History at the Department of Art History, Curating and Visual Studies at the University of Birmingham.
-As Principal Investigator of CRAACE, he oversees the project as a whole, while also focusing on one of its four themes: Piety, reaction and renewal.
+Professor Matthew Rampley is Principal Investigator of CRAACE, and senior researcher at Masaryk University, Brno.
+He oversees the project as a whole, while also focusing on one of its four themes: Piety, reaction and renewal.

 Dr Christian Drobe joined the project in 2019 after earning a PhD in Art History at the Martin Luther University Halle-Wittenberg, with a thesis titled ‘Verdächtige Ambivalenz.
 Klassizismus in der Moderne 1920-1960’.
 His research is focused on European Art between the two World Wars, particularly traditionalist or political conservative forms in continuity/contention to Modernity or New Objectivity.
 Within CRAACE, he examines the topic A Search for Identity: Sexuality/Gender and the Crisis of Representation.

 Dr Marta Filipová is a Research Associate at the Department of Art History, Masaryk University, Brno.
 Her research focuses on identity construction in the visual arts of modern Central Europe and the relationship between the global and local in art and design.
 As a member of the CRAACE team, she is responsible for the theme Presenting the state: world fairs and exhibitionary cultures.

 Dr Julia Secklehner is research fellow at the Department of Art History at Masaryk University, Brno.
 She specialises in art and visual culture in central Europe with a particular interest in women artists, nationalism and regionalism, and intersections between high art and popular culture.
 Prior to joining the project, she completed a PhD in Art History at the Courtauld Institute of Art in London (2018), with a dissertation on satirical magazines in interwar Prague and Vienna.
 Within CRAACE, she examines Vernacular modernisms, nostalgia and the avant-garde.